All India Anna Dravida Munnetra Kazhagam: History

-M. G. Ramachandran era (17 October 1972 – 24 December 1987)
+M. G. Ramachandran era (1972–87)

 The party was founded on 17 October 1972, as Anna Dravida Munnetra Kazhagam (ADMK) by M. G. Ramachandran (M.G.R.), a veteran Tamil film star and popular politician.
-It was set up as a breakaway faction of the DMK led by M. Karunanidhi, owing to personal differences between the two.
-M.G.R., who wanted to start a new party, then incorporated Anakaputhur Ramalingam into the party, which had registered under the name "ADMK".
-He then declared, "I joined the party started by an ordinary volunteer" and gave the post of Member of Legislative Council (MLC) to Ramalingam.
+It was set up as a breakaway faction from the Dravida Munnetra Kazhagam (DMK) after its president M. Karunanidhi expelled him from the party for demanding an account as the party treasurer.
+M.G.R., who wanted to start a new political party, then incorporated it into Anakaputhur Ramalingam's party, which had registered under the name ADMK.
+He then quoted, "I joined the party started by an ordinary cadre" and gave the post of Member of the Legislative Council to Ramalingam.
 Later, M.G.R. prefixed the All India (AI) tag to the party's name to protect the party during the Maintenance of Internal Security Act (MISA).
-Since its inception, the relationship between the AIADMK and DMK has been marked by mutual contempt.
-M.G.R. used his fan network to build the party cadre; he claims his party recruited more than a million members in the first two months.
+Since its inception, the relationship between the AIADMK and the DMK has been marked by mutual hatred.
+M.G.R. used his fan club to build the party cadre; he claims his party recruited more than a million members in the first two months.
 C. N. Annadurai's ideologue and movie producer turned politician R. M. Veerappan was the key architect in unifying M.G.R. fan clubs and further consolidating the party structure in the 1970s.
-Other key leaders, such as Nanjil K. Manoharan and S. D. Somasundaram played major roles in consolidation.
-Pavalar M. Muthusamy was elected the first presidium chairman of the party.
-The party's first victories were the wins of Maya Thevar in the Dindigul parliamentary bye-election in May 1973 and of C. Aranganayagam in the Coimbatore West assembly bye-election a year later.
+Other key leaders, such as Nanjil K. Manoharan and S. D. Somasundaram, played major roles in consolidation, and Pavalar M. Muthusamy was elected as the first presidium chairman of the party.
+Then Communist Party of India (CPI) state secretary M. Kalyanasundaram strongly backed M.G.R. and played a crucial role in shaping his political career by teaming up with the fledgling AIADMK.
+M.G.R., along with Kalyanasundaram, presented to the governor of Tamil Nadu, K. K. Shah, a charge against the Karunanidhi-led DMK government in November 1972.
+The party's first victories were the wins of K. Maya Thevar in the Dindigul parliamentary bye-election in May 1973 and of C. Aranganayagam in the Coimbatore West assembly bye-election a year later.
 On 2 April 1973, the AIADMK emerged as the third-largest political party in Tamil Nadu, represented by 11 MLAs in the assembly.
-By January 1976, the AIADMK had emerged as the second-largest political party in Tamil Nadu, with 16 MLAs in the assembly.
-By supporting the National Emergency between 1975 and 1977, the AIADMK grew close to the Indian National Congress party.
+By January 1976, the AIADMK emerged as the second-largest political party with 16 MLAs in the assembly.
+Extending its support to the National Emergency between 1975 and 1977, the party grew very close to the Indian National Congress (INC).